 Our variable pay programs for named executive officers fall under our 2008 Senior Management Incentive Bonus Program.
 We base the incentive bonus program funding on achievement of revenue and operating profit or loss targets.
 Revenue-based targets determine 75% of the funding of the incentive bonus program and operating profit or loss objectives determine 25% of the funding of the incentive bonus program.
 We weight the bonus program more heavily toward achieving revenue over operating profit or loss targets because we believe that, at this stage, revenues will drive our long-term success and result in greater opportunity for profit in the future.
 We believe it is important for our executives to monitor expenses as well, so we also base a portion of the bonus plan funding on operating profit or loss targets.
 Because revenue is the primary source for funding the bonus program, 85% of revenue goals must be achieved to fund the revenue portion of the program.
 In addition, 100% of the operating profit or loss objectives must be met to fund the 25% of the operating profit or loss portion of the program.
 To the extent that revenue targets are achieved to fund the revenue portion of the program, the bonus pool is funded on a graduated basis.
 This continues on a linear basis, increasing funding by 3.33% for every additional 1% of performance up to 100%.
-For instance, at 85% achievement of the revenue bonus funding target, the revenue portion of the incentive bonus program would fund at 50%.
-At 95% achievement of the revenue bonus target, the revenue portion of the bonus program would fund at 83%.
-For every 1% achievement in excess 100% of the target, the revenue portion of the bonus program would fund at 83%.
-For every 1% achievement of the revenue target.
+For instance, at 85% achievement of the revenue bonus funding target, the revenue portion of the bonus program would fund at 83%.
+For every 1% achievement in excess 100% of the target, the revenue portion of the bonus program would increase funding by 2% up to a maximum 200% of bonus funding for 150% achievement of the revenue target.
 Awards and performance are subject to quarterly performance targets, and bonuses can be funded on a quarterly basis upon successful or outstanding performance in a given quarter based on satisfaction of target objectives.
+However, quarterly funding of awards in our first, second and third fiscal quarters are capped at 100% and are not eligible for increased funding based on achievements in excess of 100% of target.

-However, quarterly funding of awards in our fi achievement.
-Our chief executive officer makes bonus recommendations to the compensation committee for Messrs.
-Goldman and Whittle, and the compensation committee in turn will give final approval after discussing the recommendations.
-In January 2008, the compensation committee ultimately approved preestablished bonus targets of up to 30% of base salary for each of the named executive officers for one hundred percent goal achievement in 2008.
+Individual target bonuses under the incentive bonus program under the 2008 Senior Management Incentive Bonus Program are expressed as a percentage of the named executive officer's base salary for 100% goal achievement.
+Based upon third-party surveys described above, our chief executive officer makes bonus recommendations to the compensation committee, who in turn will give final approval.
+In January 2008, our chief executive officer recommended target bonuses to the compensation committee.
+The compensation committee discussed with Mr. Ken Xie the parameters of the program.
+The compensation committee ultimately approved pre-established bonus targets of up to 30% of base salary for each of the named executive officers for one hundred percent goal achievement in 2008.
 Bonuses for Messrs.
-Ken Xie and Michael Xie are based upon the same criteria under the incentive bonus program.
+Ken Xie and Michael Xie are based upon the same criteria under the incentive bonus program, with the ultimate determination and approval made by the compensation committee.
 See "-Summary Compensation Table" below.